Surajk7725/urlshortener/README.md

 - **Line:** url_short = pyshorteners.Shortener().tinyurl.short(urladdress)

 ## Dependencies
-1)pyperclip: Used to interact with the clipboard for copying the shortened URL.
+- **pyperclip:** Used to interact with the clipboard for copying the shortened URL.

-2)pyshorteners: A library that provides a convenient interface to various URL shortening services.
+- **pyshorteners:** A library that provides a convenient interface to various URL shortening services.